|

 (This is the same link as is used for the 7:00 a.m.

-Morning Centering Prayer for Peace) You are invited to participate in the 2025 Lenten Sunday Gathering 6-Week Series A Way Other Than Our Own: Devotions for Lent By Walter Brueggemann Those who are registered will receive an email with the reflection prior to the Sunday it will be discussed.
+Morning Centering Prayer for Peace) You are invited to participate in the 2026 Winter Sunday Gatherings Meditations on the Parables of Jesus By Thomas Keating Those who are registered will receive an email with the reflection prior to the Sunday it will be discussed.
 Participants are encouraged to read the suggested materials throughout the week, considering the content prayerfully.
-Participants then convene as a group on Sunday mornings from 8 – 9:00 AM Central Time, to be in community with fellow participants and share how they experienced the weekly reading and their Centering Prayer and Welcoming Prayer practices.
+Participants then convene as a group on Sunday mornings from 8:00 – 9:00 AM Central Time, to be in community with fellow participants and share how they experienced the weekly reading and their Centering Prayer and Welcoming Prayer practices.

 Welcome